-Fig. 1.
-The conceptual model of thermal speleogenesis (a) and case study example (b). (a) Thermal and CO2-enriched groundwater upwells through faults and fractures (red arrows and black line), upon approaching a confining low-permeability layers, flow is diverted sideways to the permeable bedding horizons in a soluble layer (dashed lines).
-While the flow through the fault is channelized through a conduit pathway it does not lose much of its heat.
-However, when it is diverted to flow radially in the horizon, it cools rapidly by transferring heat to the rock (gradient color arrows).
-The rapid cooling leads to a large increase in calcite solubility and solution undersaturation and inducing localized dissolution and speleogenesis (black circles). (b) A series of hypogene caves, located near Jerusalem, Israel.
-Beige lines highlight the borders of the main karstified limestone layer, with caves along bedding horizons and fractures (see magnification); the confining low permeability layer is located above.
+Fig. 1. a The conceptual model of thermal speleogenesis and b an example from the case study. a Thermal, CO2-enriched groundwater upwells through faults and fractures (red arrows) and, upon approaching a confining low-permeability layer, flow is diverted sideways to the permeable bedding horizons in a soluble layer (dashed lines).
+While the flow through the fault is channeled through the conduit pathway, it retains most of its heat.
+However, when it is diverted to flow radially along the horizon, it cools rapidly by transferring heat to the rock (gradient color arrows), which leads to a large increase in calcite solubility and solution undersaturation, inducing localized dissolution and speleogenesis (black ellipses). b A series of hypogene caves located near Jerusalem, Israel.
+Beige lines highlight the borders of the main karstified limestone layer, with caves along bedding horizons and fractures (see magnification); the confining low-permeability layer is located above.